Skip to main content

 Harper | 9780063467484 | Published March 10, 2026

 Raised by a doomsday prepper and hardened by the startup world, Emma Sharp has learned how to endure --- especially in her marriage to Logan Grant, a charismatic tyrant who keeps her under tight control.
-To Emma, her marriage is a cage: it keeps you in, but it also keeps you safe.
-Until it doesn't.
-When Emma forms an unexpected bond with Logan’s former girlfriend, the two women form a plan to help Emma take her life back.
+When Emma forms an unexpected bond with Logan’s former girlfriend, the two women devise a plan to help Emma take her life back.
 Destination: the punishing final stretch of the Appalachian Trail known as the Hundred Mile Wilderness.
-As the three venture deeper into Maine’s backcountry, desire and dread curdle into something unpredictable, dark, and deadly.
+After all, bad things happen in the woods all the time.
+As the three venture deeper into Maine’s backcountry, desire and dread curdle into something unpredictable, dark and deadly.
 Someone is lying.
 Someone is watching.
-And in the remote heart of the forest, someone is about to be lost...or found.
+And in the remote heart of the forest, someone is about to be lost…or found.

 Ballantine Books | 9780593873410 | Published March 10, 2026

 At the dawn of the 20th century, New York’s streets teem with change: electricity, automobiles, the brash young President Teddy Roosevelt --- and the It Girls.
-Pop culture is born.
-Young Evelyn is recruited as a studio model and soon catches the eye of the preeminent artists of the age.
-When Broadway comes calling, Evelyn solidifies her status as the first self-made American female celebrity.
-Enter a parade of powerful and power-hungry men.
-Each man promises comfort, glamour, security --- even love.
-But fame and fortune are cruel teachers, and Evelyn learns that the only person she can rely on is herself.
+As artists’ muses and working models, these independent young women soar to stardom because of their talent, charisma and irresistible beauty.
+While working as a shopgirl, the young Evelyn Talbot is recruited as a studio model and soon catches the eye of the preeminent artists of the age.
+When Broadway comes calling, Evelyn solidifies her status as the first self-made American female celebrity: the iconic Gibson Girl.
 When Evelyn finds herself at the center of a murder of passion declared “the Crime of the Century,” she is blamed for the acts of the men in her life.
 In the media frenzy that spirals around her, Evelyn realizes that to survive, she will have to write her own ending.

 G.P.
 Putnam's Sons | 9780593714447 | Published March 10, 2026

-To know the name Judy Blume is to know and love literature.
-Her influential novels turned classics touched the lives of tens of millions of readers.
+Judy Blume’s influential novels turned classics touched the lives of tens of millions of readers.
 For more than 55 years, her work has done something revolutionary: it rewired the world’s expectations of what literature for young people can be --- frank, candid, earthy, and unafraid to show the messier sides of humanity.
 But little is known about the real woman behind the iconic persona, and the unlikely journey of her literary ascension, until now.
-In JUDY BLUME, journalist, historian and longtime Blume aficionado Mark Oppenheimer pens a beautiful, multidimensional portrait of the acclaimed author through extensive interviews with Blume herself, invaluable access to her papers and correspondence, and thoughtful analysis of Blume’s beloved novels, including early, unpublished works that shed light on the pathbreaking writer she would become.
+In JUDY BLUME, longtime Blume aficionado Mark Oppenheimer pens a beautiful, multidimensional portrait of the acclaimed author through extensive interviews with Blume herself, invaluable access to her papers and correspondence, and thoughtful analysis of Blume’s beloved novels, including early, unpublished works that shed light on the pathbreaking writer she would become.

 Grand Central Publishing | 9781538773666 | Published March 10, 2026

 KIDS, WAIT TILL YOU HEAR THIS! is the autobiography of EGOT icon Liza Minnelli.
 This fascinating, untold story reveals the intimate truth of the only child born to Hollywood legends Vincente Minnelli and Judy Garland.
-For the first time, here is Liza up close: raw, strong, sexy, hilarious and heartbreaking.
+For the first time, here is Liza up close.
 Liza decided at the age of 16 that “sympathy is my mother’s business.
 I give people joy.”
-That veil of joy, however, masks a lifelong struggle with Substance Use Disorder, boundless love to give and an equal need to receive it, broken marriages, multiple miscarriages and hospitalizations --- the highs and lows of unparalleled artistic success and lifelong friendships, as well as chronic anxiety and the threat of financial ruin.
+That veil of joy, however, masks a lifelong struggle with Substance Use Disorder, boundless love to give and an equal need to receive it, broken marriages, multiple miscarriages and hospitalizations.
+Despite every challenge, Liza’s is a life wrapped in laughter and her tremendous capacity to give and receive love.
 Today at nearly 80, she opens her heart, mind and memories, sharing secrets we never knew.
-Liza’s book celebrates supreme artistry and, more importantly, her human rights activism.

 Harper | 9780063258440 | Published March 10, 2026